There are two different types of bacteria involved with food

-E.coli are one of the most commonly known food poisoning bacteria and are what we call an indicator organism.
-E.coli originates from our gut as well as other mammals such as cattle.
-If E.coli originates in the gut, it therefore tells us that faecal matter is present, and is a result of unhygienic practices.
+E.coli are one of the most commonly known food poisoning bacteria, and are what we call an indicator organism.
+E.coli originates from our gut as well as in other mammals such as cattle.
+If E.coli originates in the gut, it therefore tells us that faecal matter is present, and occurs as a result of unhygienic practices.

 Staphylococcus aureus (S.aureus)

 S.aureus is a gram-positive bacteria that occurs naturally on the skin and nasal passages of humans.
-Usually this bacterium is harmless in small numbers but can cause skin infections if numbers get too high.
+Usually this bacterium is harmless in small numbers but, can cause skin infections if numbers get too high.

 This is so that those that work with food, do not cause further infection.
 Of course, hand-washing and preventing the touching of the nose are key areas in preventing contamination of food.

-Finding this bacteria in food and/or on hands of food handlers tells us that there’s been some break in the food safety pillars and the potential for causing food poisoning increases dramatically.
-These are two perfect examples of two of the most common causes of food poisoning.
+Finding this bacteria in food and/or on hands of food handlers tells us that there’s been some break in the food safety pillars.
+The potential for causing food poisoning increases dramatically when these are present.